Tag Archives: machine learning

 This is one of a series of posts on how to use nkululeko and deals with setting up the "hello world" of nkululeko: performing classification on the berlin emodb emotional datbase.

-Typically nkululeko experiments are defined by two files:
+Nkululeko experiments are defined by one file:

 • an initialization file that is interpreted by the nkululeko framework